dosc91/SfL/README.md

 # install.packages("devtools")

 # then, install the SfL package
-devtools::install_github("dosc91/SfL", upgrade_dependencies = FALSE)
+devtools::install_github("dosc91/SfL")
 ```

 You will be asked to update dependencies during installation; usually, updates can be skipped.
-Once installation was successfull, there will be a warning message on the usage of `...`; this can be ignored.
+Once installation was successful, there will be a warning message on the usage of `...`; this can be ignored.

 # References